Meeting-Baas/meeting-mcp/README.md

    ```

    **Note:** Replace `/path/to/meeting-mcp` with the path to your local repository and `YOUR_API_KEY` with your actual API key.

+   > **Important:** Ensure you're using an API key associated with your corporate email account.
+All recordings, bot logs, and shared links will be automatically accessible to colleagues with the same email domain for seamless team collaboration.

 3. Restart Claude Desktop.